 - Catechists lead catechetical programs for children and youth.

-- CLOW Catechists break open the Word for children during the 5:00pm or 10:30am masses.
+- CLOW Catechists break open the Word for children during the 9:00am mass.

 - Small Group Leaders lead small groups of youth during catechesis sessions.